zebengberg/gaussian-integer-sieve/README.md

 - In the class `OctantMoat`, the main connected component is explored using a *depth-first search* approach.
 Initially, all primes are generated and held in memory using the `OctantSieve` class.
 Once the sieve array is larger than the memory capabilities of the computer calling this class, this approach fails.
 - In `SegmentedMoat`, the same component is explored using a segmented sieving approach.
 Instances of `BlockSieve` are called and explored; boundary data is passed from one instance to the next.
 This approach is to similar to the algorithm in Tsuchimura's paper *Computational Results for Gaussian Moat Problem*.
-- In `BlockMoat`, we consider a vertical strip in the complex plane running between the real-axis and the diagonal line y = x.
-As in `SegmentedMoat`, instances of `BlockMoat` are called and boundary data is shared.
+- In `VerticalMoat`, we consider a vertical strip in the complex plane running between the real-axis and the diagonal line y = x.
+As in `SegmentedMoat`, instances of `BlockSieve` are called and boundary data is shared.
 This algorithm searches for a sequence of adjacent Gaussian primes spanning the vertical strip.
 If no such sequence is found, then a moat is present, and as a consequence, the main component is finite.
 A similar approach was taken in the paper *A Stroll Through the Gaussian Primes* by Gethner, Wagon, and Wick.

 All of these moat-exploring classes can be accessed from the `gintmoat` executable.
 Command line options include:
 ```